akkaraponph/ghostpdf/doc/lessons/01_intro.md

-## Lesson 01 — Introduction to gofpdf
+## Lesson 01 — Introduction to ghostpdf

+**Note**: This package (`ghostpdf`) is a fork of [gofpdf](https://github.com/jung-kurt/gofpdf), renamed from `gofpdf` to `ghostpdf` with **added Thai font support**.
+All the original functionality of gofpdf is preserved.

-gofpdf is a pure Go PDF generator.
+ghostpdf is a pure Go PDF generator.
 It does not require external C libs and works cross‑platform.
 You build a `*gofpdf.Fpdf`, add pages, draw text/shapes/images, and output to file or bytes.
+This fork includes 18+ embedded Thai font families for seamless Thai language support.

 ### Install
 ```bash